 Like in any relationship, communication takes effort.
 If your heart is repentant and you are praying in faith to God seeking His will.
 God hears your prayers.
-(Psalm 37:4) His answers may not what we wanted or in the time frame we desire but God’s perfect timing is ALWAYS best.
+(Psalm 37:4) His answers may not be what we wanted, or in the time frame we desire, but God’s perfect timing is ALWAYS best.
 We must trust Him.
 (Proverbs 3:5-6)

 - What is the key message you would like readers to take away from this book?

 One of my favorite quotes from the book is, “Your prayer life is a reflection of your relationship with God.”

 Think about this; are you prioritizing your time talking with God?
 Do you thank Him for the evidence of Him working in your life…seen or unseen?

 My second favorite quote is, “Prayer is about having purposeful and intimate conversations with God.”

 As I mentioned earlier, prayer is personal.
 Over the years, I have seen God answer prayer in not only my own life but the lives of others.
 I want to daily share with my Savior the desires of my heart and seek His will for my life.
 I hope that the reader will see how much God loves them and desires to commune with them.